Tanya Khovanova's Toy Reviews:

 SET Game

 Set is an excellent game.
-It does not really teach anything specific, but it forces you to accelerate your brain, and it's great fun!
+It does not really teach anything specific, but it forces you to accelerate your brain while you're having great fun!
+I use this game in my work with kids to discuss number theory, set theory, combinatorics and linear algebra.

 Ages 7+